 If balance, or equilibrium, is to be maintained, there must be no outside influences on the stones.
-Equilibrium can also be maintained within a population's genes; that means no evolution can occur.
+Equilibrium can also be maintained within a population's genes; that means, no evolution can occur.
 But outside influences usually prevent equilibrium from staying established.

 Sometimes understanding how common a gene is within a population is necessary.
-Or more specifically, you may want to know how common a certain form of that gene is within the population, such as a recessive form.
+Or, more specifically, you may want to know how common a certain form of that gene is within the population, such as a recessive form.
 This can be done using the Hardy-Weinberg model, but it can only be done if the frequencies of the genes are not changing.

-The Hardy-Weinberg model describes how a population can remain at genetic equilibrium.
+The Hardy-Weinberg model describes how a population can remain at genetic equilibrium, referred to as the Hardy-Weinberg equilibrium.
 Genetic equilibrium occurs when there is no evolution within the population.
 In other words, the frequency of alleles (variants of a gene) will be the same from one generation to another.
 For example, let's assume that red hair is determined by the inheritance of a gene with two alleles—R and r.
 The dominant allele, R, encodes for non-red hair, while the recessive allele, r, encodes for red hair.
 If a population's gene pool contains 90% R and 10% r alleles, then the next generation would also have 90% R and 10% r alleles.
 However, this only works under a strict set of conditions.

 The five conditions that must be met for genetic equilibrium to occur include:

-- no change in the DNA sequence
+- No change in the DNA sequence.

-- no migration (moving into or out of a population)
+- No migration (moving into or out of a population).

-- a very large population size
+- A very large population size.

-- no natural selection
+- No natural selection.